 The service will either be “open casket” or “closed casket,” reflecting whether mourners can see the body during the service.
 This is a deeply personal decision and can also depend on the condition of the body.

-After the funeral service, pallbearers carry the casket to the hearse, which transports the body to the cemetery.
+After the funeral service, pallbearers carry the casket to the hearse, transporting the body to the cemetery.
 Mourners traditionally follow behind the hearse, on foot or by car, holding flowers or other mementos.

-The fourth and final part takes place at the cemetery and involves the physical interment of the body.
+The final step is the burial itself, where family members gather to watch their loved one be laid to rest.
 At the gravesite, there is often another short service, during which a priest (or non-religious ceremonial leader) leads the group in prayer and bidding farewell to the deceased.
-At the end, your loved one is lowered into the ground and will have arrived at their final resting place.
+In the end, your loved one is lowered into the ground and will have arrived at their final resting place.

 Traditional Burial Pros & Cons